 About the event

 The event began with an informative talk by Lorena Hernández Garavís, a technician from GREFA (Group for the Rehabilitation of Native Fauna and its Habitat).
 This was followed by a field demonstration, involving the installation of four nest boxes for predators, both diurnal and nocturnal, specifically: barn owls, little owls and kestrels.
+The event, initially scheduled for 6 March, had to be postponed due to weather conditions.

 Through its Biological Vole Control Project, GREFA has extensive experience in seeking solutions to the problem caused by this rodent in Castile and León, which inflicts serious damage on farms when populations become overpopulated.
 The traditional use of poison has proven to be of limited effectiveness against this pest and has serious side effects for other species, such as birds of prey.
 For this reason, control through natural predators is emerging as the most effective solution with the least impact on the environment.